tetyanaloskutova/remote-works/docs/integrations/seo.rst

 Structured Data
 ---------------

-Homepage and product pages contain semantic descriptions in JSON-LD `Structured Data <https://developers.google.com/search/docs/guides/intro-structured-data>`_ format.
+Homepage and skill pages contain semantic descriptions in JSON-LD `Structured Data <https://developers.google.com/search/docs/guides/intro-structured-data>`_ format.

 It does not directly affect the search engine ranking but it allows search engines to better understand the data ("this is a product, it's available, it costs $10").

-It allows search engines like Google to show product photos, prices, availability, ratings etc. along with their search results.
+It allows search engines like Google to show skill photos, prices, availability, ratings etc. along with their search results.

 Nofollow links